Understanding Autism Levels: A Complete Guide to Level 1, 2, and 3 Autism

 How ABA Therapy Helps at Every Level

-Applied Behavior Analysis (ABA) is considered the gold standard treatment for autism spectrum disorder, with decades of research supporting its effectiveness.
-ABA therapy can be tailored to support individuals at all three levels:
+Applied Behavior Analysis (ABA) is the gold standard treatment for autism.
+Decades of research support its effectiveness.
+ABA therapy can help individuals at all three levels:

 For Level 1